sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 ```
 title: Streaming bigger amounts of data from snowflake in Ruby
 published: false
 description: How to stream data from Snowflake in Ruby
 tags: ruby, snowflake, sql, odbc, jvm
 ```

 ## Background

-At the company I work for we use ruby as the main language for data import/export jobs.
+At the company I work for we use ruby to write data import/export jobs.
 Many years ago we standardized on [kiba gem](https://github.com/thbar/kiba) and build an internal project around its main concepts.

 About a year ago we migrated to [Snowflake DB](https://www.snowflake.com/) as our main data warehouse.